 Once a seed has formed, it must by scattered as far as possible from its parent plant.
 If the seeds were not scattered far, the seeds would have to compete with the parent plant for light and nutrients.
 By scattering the seeds over a large area, the seeds have a much better chance of growing.

-The diagram below, shows examples of the four main types of seed dispersal:-
+The diagram below, shows examples of the five main types of seed dispersal:-

 Germination